On a continuous Gale--Berlekamp switching game

 \section{Introduction}

-The Gale--Berlekamp switching game (sometimes called unbalancing lights problem) was designed in the $1960$s by Elwyn Berlekamp (and independently by David Gale \cite{alon}).
-This single-player game is played on a square matrix of $n\times n$ light bulbs.
-An initial light pattern is set up, using $n^{2}$ individual switches, and the goal is to switch off as many lights as possible using $n$ row and $n$ column switches, which invert the state of each bulb in the corresponding row or column.
-The smallest possible number of remaining on-lights $R_{n}$, if one starts from a worse initial pattern, is what we look for.
-More precisely, for an initial pattern of lights $\Theta$, let $i(\Theta)$ be equal the smallest final number of on-lights achievable by row and column switches starting with the pattern $\Theta.$ We have
+Designed independently by Elwyn Berlekamp and David Gale in the $1960$'s, the Gale--Berlekamp switching game -- also known as the unbalancing lights problem -- represents a trademark in the field of combinatorics and its applications, with special interests in the theory of Computer Sciences.
+This single-player game consists of an $n\times n$ square matrix of light bulbs set-up at an initial light configuration.
+The goal is to turn off as many lights as possible using $n$ row and $n$ column switches, which invert the state of each bulb in the corresponding row or column.